TelecomSudparis-RST/HpacOpac/README.md

 Author: Jose Ignacio Tamayo.
 Master of Science student at Telecom SudParis, France
 Email: jose.tamayo@telecom-sudparis.eu

-This program was developped as part of a 6 months intership in the Réseaux et Services de Télécommunications (RST) at Telecom SudParis University.
+This program was developed as part of a 6 months internship in the Réseaux et Services de Télécommunications (RST) at Telecom SudParis University.
 [RST](http://rst.telecom-sudparis.eu/fr)

 This code is delivered AS IS, no warranty is provided neither support nor maintenance.